sebstianrodrigo/pokemonBattle/README.md

-# Pokémon Battle App
+# Pokemon Battle App

-The Pokémon Battle App is a web application where users can simulate battles between different Pokémon.
-Each Pokémon has unique stats, and the battles are determined based on these stats.
+The Pokemon Battle App is a web application where users can simulate battles between different Pokemon.
+Each Pokemon has unique stats, and the battles are determined based on these stats.

 ![pokemonBattle](https://github.com/user-attachments/assets/39eddd49-dde1-4a19-a1d1-72f0705e4230)